 Once You’re Here, Navigating around Campus Is Easy

-Whether you're looking for Alexander Library on the College Avenue Campus, the Visitor Center or High Point Solutions Stadium on the Busch Campus, or the new business school building on the Livingston Campus, the information below will help you reach your destination.
+Whether you're looking for Alexander Library on the College Avenue Campus, the Visitor Center or SHI Stadium on the Busch Campus, or the new business school building on the Livingston Campus, the information below will help you reach your destination.

 Built on the Google Maps platform, our maps allow you to zoom in for a closer look, get directions, and more.
 Click on your building destination to get its street address, a bird's eye view of your destination, and units located in the building.